Design Principles

 Some guidelines around the shape of responses:

-Additionally because JavaScript is a primary consumer, be mindful of the restrictions are things like numbers.
+Additionally because JavaScript is a primary consumer, be mindful of the restrictions on things like numbers.
 Generally speaking:

 **A note on resource format**